nicholasdille/container-slides/080_ci_cd/scripting/alternatives.md

 Complexity caused by design decisions

-For example:
+### For example

-- `xmlstarlet` is great for processing XML/XHTML
+`xmlstarlet` is great for processing XML/XHTML

-- Excessive use sacrifices readability and performance
+Excessive use sacrifices readability and performance

-- Templating can be an alternative, e.g. `gomplate`
+Templating can be an alternative, e.g. `gomplate`